 Shakeology was developed by Carl Daikeler, one of the founders of the company and his wife Isabelle in 2007.
 While the original idea was to upsell a meal replacement drink along with their videos which were a rage, Shakeology quickly became their #1 seller.

 There’s good reason too.
 As I said at the onset, the meal replacement market was dominated by sludgy-goop sold in fancy looking packets.
 Shakeology tasted like a million bucks in comparison.
-To top it off, they really managed to cram a whole bunch of nutrients into each shake.
+To top it off, they really managed to cram a whole bunch of nutrients into each shake - much to the delight of fitness buffs who are either into heavy weight lifting.

 What Is Their Mission?